wikimedia-gadgets/mock-mediawiki/README.md

 ### Use with Jest

-If you're using Jest's default test environment `jest-environment-jsdom`, just tweak your `jest.config.js` to include:
+If you're using Jest, tweak your `jest.config.js` to include: (jsdom testEnvironment used to be the default till Jest v26)
 ```
+    "testEnvironment": "jsdom",
     "setupFilesAfterEnv": ["mock-mediawiki"]
 ```

 Done!
 All your Jest tests will now have access to `mw` and `$` as globals.
 This setup works with both CommonJS module format and ESM.

-Jest exposes globally most browser-only globals available via jsdom.
+Jest exposes globally most DOM APIs available via jsdom.
 So if your gadget code includes references to `HTMLSpanElement` or `XMLDocument` et al, they'll just work!

 ### Use with other test runners